LivePersonInc/node-agent-sdk/README.md

 `{"sequence":29}`

 #### reconnect(skipTokenGeneration)
+**Make sure that you implement reconnect logic according to [liveperson's retry policy guidelines](https://developers.liveperson.com/guides-retry-policy.html)**

 Will reconnect the socket with the same configurations - will also regenerate token by default.
 Use if socket closes unexpectedly or on token revocation.

-use `skipTokenGeneration = true` if you want to skip the generation of a new token.
+Use `skipTokenGeneration = true` if you want to skip the generation of a new token.

 Call `reconnect` on `error` with code `401`

 #### dispose()